OHI-Science/ohimanual/1_learn_concguide/Understanding_Status.md

 # Philosophy of Each Goal

 In this section we introduce the philosophy for the status of each goal.
 Here, we introduce conceptually what each goal is intended to capture and what it does not.
-In [**Conduct Phase**](/manual/#appendix-1-developing-goal-models-and-setting-reference-points), when you'll be developing context specific goal models, we introduce a more in-depth description of each goal providing an **Ideal Approach** and **Practical Guidance**.
+We provide a more in-depth description of each goal including an **Ideal Approach** and **Practical Guidance** on our [**goals** page](http://ohi-science.org/goals/) to help you develop context-specific goal models in the [**Conduct Phase**](/manual/#appendix-1-developing-goal-models-and-setting-reference-points).